DhairyaC/Student-Performance-Indicator/README.md

 ## Goal
 The goal of this project is to understand the influence of gender, race/ethnicity, parental level of education, lunch and test preparation course on students performance.

+I have created a Flask app to test the application.
+However, app deployment is in progress.